FlorianIanculescu/Snake/README.md

 ## How to play

   - The game starts with a small snake on the screen.
-  - Some versions of the game may begin automatically, while others require you to press a start button or key.
+  - You are asked to press a start button or key.
   - Use the arrow keys (Up, Down, Left, Right) to steer the snake in the desired direction.
-  - You'll see food items (often depicted as dots or small objects) randomly placed on the screen.
+  - You'll see food items (small fruits) randomly placed on the screen.
 Direct your snake to "eat" these food items by moving over them.
-Each time the snake consumes food, it grows longer.
+Each time the snake consumes food, it grows longer, each fruit having a different value
   - As the snake eats more food, it will increase in length.
 Growing the snake is a key aspect of the game, but it also makes maneuvering more challenging.
   - The game ends if the snake collides with:
     - The walls or screen boundaries.
     - Its own tail.
-  - When the snake collides with a wall or itself, the game is over.
-You will usually see your final score and an option to start a new game.
-  - After the game ends, you can usually start a new round by pressing a restart button or key.
+  - After the game ends, you can usually start a new round by pressing a restart button.

 ## Technologies Used